al-deployment-services/mdr-api-tools/README.md

 This tool was designed to allow you to export the List of Vulnerabilities report from Alert Logic on a time interval, say, using a cron job.

 ### Import External IPs and FQDNs
 This tool was designed to allow you to mass import external IP addresses in single IP or up to /24 CIDR notation, as well as nass import Fully Qualified Domain Names to be scanned externally.
+There are also options to remove all external IPs or remove all external FQDNs.
+See options details below:

+usage: external-assets-import.py [-h] [-add] [--delete_all_ips] [--delete_all_fqdns]

+optional arguments:
+  -h, --help            show this help message and exit -add, --add_ips_or_fqdns
+                        upload the desired external IPs and FQDNs that are specified in the external-fqdns.csv and external-ips.csv files
+  --delete_all_ips      delete all existing external IPs for the CID in the provided variables.py file --delete_all_fqdns    delete all existing external IPs for the CID in the provided variables.py file

 Please do not upload the examples in the csv files.

 ### List of Assets for MDR (In Progress)
 This tool was designed to export a list of all assets for a customer's account per deployment.